How to Buy UCITS ETFs

 | “KID / PRIIPs” restriction | Switch to a UCITS listing (EU-compliant wrapper) | Try to change IBKR settings |

-- IBKR account open and funded — cash shows as available buying power.
+- Account funded — cash shows as available buying power in Client Portal.

 - How to open an IBKR account — if you haven’t yet.